rubocop/rspec-style-guide/README.md

     ```Ruby
     # bad
-    describe "#summary" do
+    describe '#summary' do
       before(:each) do
-        subject.summary = "something"
+        subject.summary = 'something'
       end
     end

     # good
-    describe "#summary" do
+    describe '#summary' do
       before do
-        subject.summary = "something"
+        subject.summary = 'something'
       end
     end
     ```

-* Do not write "should" in the beginning of your `it` blocks.
+* Do not write 'should' in the beginning of your `it` blocks.
 The descriptions represent actual functionality - not what might be happening.

     ```Ruby
     # bad
-    it "should return the summary" do
+    it 'should return the summary' do
       # ...
     end

     # good
-    it "returns the summary" do
+    it 'returns the summary' do
       # ...
     end
     ```